 Tips, Tricks & Myths

-If you are caught up in the mystery surrounding laundry and wool dryer balls we have some handy tidbits of information to debunk them for you.
+If you are curious about the art and science surrounding laundry and wool dryer balls we have some handy tips and useful facts for you.

 First off let’s start with the basics:

-Moss Creek wool dryer balls are solid felted wool to their core.
-They live in your dryer, so when it starts tumbling they tumble too.
-Bouncing between your clothes and linens they work to lift and separate the fabric.
-This increases airflow and reduces drying time.
-Due to wool’s natural water retaining characteristics they dry slower than other fabrics, slowly releasing their moisture through the entire cycle creating a humid drying environment.
-This helps to reduce the static energy created by over-drying, allowing you to skip chemical-laden dryer sheets and fabric softeners.
+Our wool dryer balls are made of 100% felted wool to the core.
+They are happy living in your dryer, tumbling amongst your clothes as they work to lift and separate the fabric, increasing airflow and reducing drying time.
+By absorbing moisture, they create a humid drying environment, to help reduce static enabling you to eliminate toxic dryer sheets and fabric softeners.

-Our wool dryer balls last for 1000+ loads.
-We haven’t figured out an actual end date for our dryer balls yet as they tend to go missing, either stolen by our pets or following our lost single socks into the ether, before they have a chance to wear out.
-It might be time for you to get a new set if you find your balls have shrunk in size (this is caused by the heat in your dryer felting them continuously over time) or you start to notice your dryer isn’t working as well as it used to.
+Wool dryer balls can last for 1000+ loads.
+Based on our experience they tend to go missing, (either stolen by a dog/cat or eloping with a lost sock), before they have a chance to wear out.
+It might be time to get a new set if you find your wool balls have shrunk.
+This is caused by the heat in the dryer felting them slowly over time.

-Looking to add a little scent to your life?
-Try putting a few drops of your favourite essential oil or perfume to your wool dryer balls before adding them to a load.
-If you are worried about the oil staining your clothes, rub your balls together so the oil gets absorbed by them.
-As the balls as heated in the dryer, the scent will start to evaporate leaving you with a lightly scented fresh load.
-The scent will last multiple loads so no need to top up every time
+Put a few drops of your favourite essential oil or perfume on your wool dryer balls before adding them to a load.
+If you are worried about the oil staining your clothes, rub the wool balls together so the oil gets absorbed.
+As the dryer heats up, the scent will start to evaporate leaving you with a lightly scented fresh load.
+The scent usually lasts 2-3 loads, so no need to top up every time.so no need to top up every time

 Just like its traditional (and less soft) cousin, wool dryer balls can be used to fluff up down jackets, duvets and pillows